wallix/awless/README.md

 See the [manual](https://github.com/wallix/awless/wiki/Commands#awless-list) for a complete reference of `awless list`.

+### Showing resources

+`awless show` is quite useful to a good overview on a resource and to show where its stands in your cloud.

+You can either provide the resource _id_ to the command or even simpler the resource's _name_. `awless` resolves its id behind the scene (this is the concept of _aliasing_)

+    $ awless show i-34vgbh23jn        # show instance info, relations to subnets, vpcs, region, ...
+    $ awless show @my-bucket          # show bucket info, objects it contains, siblings, etc...
+    $ awless show admin-user --local  # show user, policy applying to this user, etc... snappy! will not refetch but work with the local graph

+Basically `awless show` try to maximize the info for a resource in a nice terminal format

 ### Creating, Updating and Deleting resources

 `awless` provides a powerful template system to interact with cloud infrastructures.